wanderleyteixeira/nvram-backup/README.md

 Setup
 ---------------------
-* Download the nvram_backup script to your desired backup directory (i.e. CIFS, USB, or NFS).
+* Download the nvram-backup script to your desired backup directory (i.e. CIFS, USB, or NFS).
 I usually mount a CIFS1 or USB where I keep all backup data, logs, and scripts.

 1. Login to your router
 2. Click on **Administration** then **Scripts**